Gmagon/src.gmagon.com/source/products/store/sudokumm/index.md

 ## USE CASES: BUILT FOR YOU
 The popular Japanese puzzle game Sudoku is based on the logical placement of numbers.
 An online game of logic, Sudoku doesn’t require any calculation nor special math skills; all that is needed are brains and concentration.
 The goal of Sudoku is to fill a 9×9 grid with numbers so that each row, column and 3×3 section contain all of the digits between 1 and 9.
 Your job is to use logic to fill in the missing digits and complete the grid.
 As a logic puzzle, Sudoku is also an excellent brain game.
 If you play Sudoku daily, you will soon start to see improvements in your concentration and overall brain power.

 1. **Students**: The game of Sudoku is designed to help keep certain parts of the brain active.
-The American Alzheimer’s Association has endorsed Sudoku as a “brain game”.
+The American Alzheimer’s Association has endorsed Sudoku as a “brain training game”.
 Just like physical exercise, your mind need some exercise too.
 Playing sudoku actually exercises your brain extensively.
 As for students, their memory and logic could work side-by-side when you are playing Sudoku, and it will eventually improve their number skills.
 <br>
 ![](./images/screens/sudoku_index1_600x350.jpg)
 <br>